Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Abstract

 \section{Abstract}

-A scheduling method in a robotic network cloud system with minimal makespan is beneficiary in the sense that the system can complete all of its assigned tasks in the fastest way.
-Robotic network cloud systems can be translated into graphs, with nodes representing hardware with independent computational processing power and edges as data transmissions between nodes.
-Tasks time windows constraints are a natural way of ordering the tasks.
-The makespan is the maximum time duration from the time that a node starts to perform its first scheduled task to the time that all the nodes complete their final scheduled tasks.
-The load balancing scheduling ensures that the time windows from the time that the first node completes its final scheduled tasks to the time that all the other nodes complete their final scheduled tasks are as narrow as possible.
-We propose a new load balancing algorithm for task scheduling such that the makespan is minimal.
-We prove the correctness of the proposed algorithm and present simulations illustrating the obtained results.
+A scheduling method in a robotic network cloud system with minimal makespan is beneficial as the system can complete all the tasks assigned to it in the fastest way.
+Robotic network cloud systems can be translated into graphs where nodes represent hardware with independent computing power and edges represent data transmissions between nodes.
+Time window constraints on tasks are a natural way to order tasks.
+The makespan is the maximum amount of time between when the first node to receive a task starts executing its first scheduled task and when all nodes have completed their last scheduled task.
+Load balancing allocation and scheduling ensures that the time between when the first node completes its scheduled tasks and when all other nodes complete their scheduled tasks is as short as possible.
+We propose a grid of all tasks to ensure that the time window constraints for tasks are met.
+We propose grid of all tasks balancing algorithm for distributing and scheduling tasks with minimum makespan.
+We theoretically prove the correctness of the proposed algorithm and present simulations illustrating the obtained results.